Pregnancy Core Exercises (Expert Tips & 6 Key Moves)

 You can do a sit-up pregnant.
 NO!
 You can’t!
 It’s dangerous!…You can do a plank.
 NO!
 Stop!
 You’ll hurt the baby!
-There is so much confusion and misinformation out there regarding safe pregnancy core exercises.
+There is so much confusion, misinformation, and fear out there regarding safe pregnancy core exercises.
 So, I’m setting the record straight with key information and a suggested ab workout for pregnancy.

-Now, we are learning that running while pregnant is safe and can be good for both mom and baby.
+Now, we are learning that running while pregnant and even strength training while pregnant is safe and can be good for both mom and baby.

 And like running while pregnant, doing ab exercises while pregnant may be possible or not possible for some expecting mothers.
 There is no need to feel guilt or shame because your pregnancy won’t let you be as active as you would like to be.
 No pregnancy is the same.